rushali09/Logistic-Regression--Mini-project/README.md

   b is the bias term
   x1 and x2 are input features

+Sigmoid function:
-2. Sigmoid function: To convert this linear combination into a probability, we apply sigmoid function which takes any real-valued number and quanshes into a range between 0 and 1.
-This is why logistic regression is used for predicting probabilities
+  To convert this linear combination into a probability, we apply sigmoid function which   takes any real-valued number and quanshes into a range between 0 and 1.
+This is why
+  logistic regression is used for predicting probabilities

     P= 1/ 1+ e^ (-z)
-3. Thresholding:
+Thresholding:
    p> 0.5 , we classify the instance belonging to class 1 p<0.5, we classify the instance belonging to class 0

-4. Training the model(optimization)
+Training the model(optimization)

-To find the best value for w1 and b, logistic regression uses a process called optimization.
+  To find the best value for w1 and b, logistic regression uses a process called
+  optimization.

+Model Predictions
-5. Model Predictions: Once the model has been trained (found the best weights), it can be used to make predictions on the unseen data.
+  Once the model has been trained (found the best weights), it can be used to make predictions on the unseen data.

 I have attached the code and dataset in this repository for references.
 This mini-project is a part of my Machine learning journey to help me understand the basics and implement my knowledge at the same time.